Salome Jens: Career

-Jens appeared in the April 7, 1962 episode of The Defenders as a stripper.
+Jens appeared in the April 7, 1962, episode of The Defenders as a stripper.
 In 1963, she appeared in The Untouchables and The Outer Limits.
 Other guest roles in the 1960s included those on The Rat Patrol and I Spy episode.
 In 1967, she joined the cast of the soap opera Love Is a Many Splendored Thing, playing the role of Audrey Hurley for 500 episodes until 1973.

-During the 1970s, Jens appeared in episodes of television shows such as Bonanza, Gunsmoke, McMillan and Wife, The New Land, Gibbsville and Medical Center.
+During the 1970s, Jens appeared in episodes of television shows such as Bonanza, Gunsmoke (S18E23 -“Talbot”), McMillan and Wife, The New Land, Gibbsville and Medical Center.
 In 1976–77, Jens played the role of Mae Olinski on 43 episodes of the soap spoof Mary Hartman, Mary Hartman.

 In the 1980s, Jens appeared in episodes of shows including The Colbys, Cagney & Lacey, MacGyver, Falcon Crest, The Hogan Family and The Wonder Years.
-She played Clark Kent's mother Martha Kent in several episodes of the TV series Superboy (1988-92), and in 1992-93, she appeared in a three-episode arc of the seventh season of L.A.
+She played Clark Kent's mother Martha Kent in several episodes of the TV series Superboy (1988–92), and in 1992–93, she appeared in a three-episode arc of the seventh season of L.A.
 Law.
-She appeared as Joan Campbell in several episodes of Melrose Place in Season 1 (1992-93) and again later in an episode of Season 6 (1997).
+She appeared as Joan Campbell in several episodes of Melrose Place in Season 1 (1992–93) and again later in an episode of Season 6 (1997).

 Jens appeared in the 1993 episode of Star Trek: The Next Generation titled "The Chase" as a member of the race responsible for populating the galaxy with humanoid life forms.
-She appeared in a recurring role spanning five seasons of Star Trek: Deep Space 9 as the totalitarian Female Changeling (1994-99).
+She appeared in a recurring role spanning five seasons of Star Trek: Deep Space Nine as the totalitarian Female Changeling (1994–99).

 Jens narrated a number of documentaries including The Great War and the Shaping of the 20th Century and voiced the female Guardian in the Green Lantern (2011).
 In 2018, Jens lent her voice to the video game Star Trek Online, reprising her role as the Female Changeling.